codervivek/chatBot/README.md

 # Intro

-This is *Emilia*, she will help you with almost everything in college.
+This is **Emilia**, she will help you with almost everything in college here in IITG.

-## What can you do?
+# What can you do?

-You can ask her the bus schedule, get internet settings, check the notice board.
-Just make sure to be connected to **IITG network**.
+You can ask her the bus schedule, get LAN/Wi-Fi settings, check the notice board.
+Just make sure to be connected to **IITG Intranet** to use all features.

 It will fetch the links for you.
-You don't need to wander about hopelessly.
+You don't need to search through the jargon.
-But don't forget to greet her, remind you she's a girl. ;)
+But don't forget to greet her, remind you she's a girl. :)

-## Deployment
+## Features

-Deploy the JSON file on [MyPolly](https://app.mypolly.ai/).

-## Detailed list of Functions

 Access the:
 *	*Bus Timings.*